2vg/sympho/README.md

 ## Advantages over other bots

-- All written in Rust
+- All written in Rust, so small single binary, blazing fast, and very small memory footprint
-- Completely open source, and Easy to build (just set `DISCORD_TOKEN` env then run `cargo run`)
+- Completely open source, and Easy to build (just set `DISCORD_TOKEN` env then run `cargo run --release`)
+- Anyone can host Sympho on your server
 - Sympho can play the uploaded audio file
 - Depends on youtube-dl, but not limited to Youtube or Soundcloud URLs(For example, sympho also accept bilibili videos)
-- There are no premier restrictions like Rythm bot etc.
+- There are no premium restrictions, don't waste your money
-- The code isn't too dirty, so anyone can customize it as like, for self-host
+- The code isn't too dirty, so anyone can customize it like a addtional command, addtional features

 ## Dis-Advantages over other bots

-- Missing some commands
+- Missing some commands(?)
 - Self-hosting costs
 - Difficult to customize for people who can't Rust
 - There is no such thing as an effect function for song
-- The library is still unstable
+- There is no command to operation related to the queue(but i have plan)
-- The audio area is still unstable(there is a problem with the sound being played, or the sound at the start of playback is a little strange.)
+- Unstable(e.g. there is a problem with the sound being played, or the sound at the start of playback is a little strange.)
+- And...
+I'm the only one who claims the code isn't dirty QwQ
+- I'M THE ONlY DEVELOPER FOR SYMPHO

 ## Require